fortifyde/NetUtility/README.md

 With completion enabled, you can press Tab to autocomplete commands and options.

-The interface is pretty straightforward - use arrow keys to navigate, tab to switch between panels, enter to select things, and escape to exit.
+The interface is straightforward - use arrow keys to navigate, tab to switch between panels, enter to select tasks, and escape to exit.

 ## How it works

-Everything is organized into scripts that live in the `scripts/` directory.
-When you select a task, it runs the appropriate script and shows you the output in real-time.
-Results get saved to organized directories in your home folder.
+NetUtility is built around the concept of workflows rather than individual tools.
+When you run auto-discovery, for example, it:

+1. **Captures traffic** to understand the network environment
+2. **Analyzes VLANs** and determines network topology
+3. **Configures interfaces** intelligently based on findings
+4. **Discovers hosts** using multiple scanning techniques
+5. **Categorizes devices** into meaningful groups
+6. **Generates reports** with actionable insights

+Each workflow is implemented as shell scripts in the `scripts/` directory, organized by function (network, system, vulnerability, etc.).
+The Go-based TUI provides the interface, job management, and real-time output display.

-The tool automatically handles privilege escalation when needed and has reasonable timeouts built in.
-If something goes wrong, it won't hang forever.
+Results are automatically organized in timestamped directories, and the tool handles privilege escalation when needed.
+If something goes wrong, it won't hang forever thanks to built-in timeouts.

 ## Safety first